What Is Digital Marketing? An Easy Guide for Beginners

 You don’t need a massive budget to

 start.
-Small businesses can use social media, content marketing, and email to
+Any small business can use social media, content marketing, and email to

 grow without spending heavily.